 NAPO Position: NAPO supports the elimination of sanctuary jurisdictions, which pose real threats to the American people, and increases penalties for criminals who re-enter the United States illegally, which provides federal, state and local law enforcement vital tools to help keep our communities safe.
-We also believe that illegal immigrants associated with gangs and criminal organizations should be barred from entering the country and those already in the country should be ineligible for deferred deportation and should be removed expeditiously.
+We also believe that foreign nations and immigrants associated with gangs and criminal organizations should be barred from entering the country and those already in the country should be ineligible for deferred deportation and should be removed expeditiously.

-NAPO also supports legislation that explicitly states that local law enforcement officers have legal authority to comply with immigration detainers.
+NAPO also supports legislation, such as the Stop Dangerous Sanctuary Cities Act (S. 685), that explicitly states that local law enforcement officers have legal authority to comply with immigration detainers.